Refunds for commencing or newly enrolled international students

 • If you have deferred your offer, please make sure you have completed the deferral process by accepting your new offer before applying for a refund.

-• If you have enrolled in any classes, please make sure you cancel your enrolment before the census date prior to submitting a refund application.
-Find out how to cancel your enrolment.
+• If you have enrolled in any classes (subjects), please ensure you cancel your entire program enrolment before the census date prior to submitting a refund application to avoid financial penalties.

 • You may be eligible for a refund if special circumstances cause you to miss the cancellation deadline.